algernon/madness/resources/posts/2019-04-08-git-workflows.md

 So what's the problem with e-mail?
 First of all, in this day and age, delivery is not reliable.
 This might come as a surprise to proponents of the method, but despite the SMTP protocol being *resilient*, it is not *reliable*.
 It will keep retrying if it gets a temporary failure, yes.
 But that's about the only thing it guarantees, that it keeps trying.
 Once we add spam filters, greylisting, and a whole lot of other checks one needs in 2019 to not drown in junk, there's a reasonable chance that something will, at some point, go horribly wrong.
 Let me describe a few examples from personal experience!

 At one time, I sent a 10-commit patch series to a mailing list.
-I wasn't subscribed at the time, and the mailing list software silently dropped every mail: on the SMTP level, it appeared delivered, but it never made to the list.
+I wasn't subscribed at the time, and the mailing list software silently dropped every mail: on the SMTP level, it appeared accepted, but it never made to the list.
 I had no insight into why, and had to contact a list admin to figure it out.
 Was it a badly configured server?
 Perhaps, or perhaps not.
 Silently dropping junk makes sense if you don't want to let the sender know that you know they're sending junk.
 Sometimes there are false positives, which sucks, but the administrators made this trade-off, who am I to disagree?
 Subscribing and resending worked flawlessly, but this introduced days of delay and plenty of extra work for both me and the list admins.
 Not a great experience.
+I could have read more about the contribution process and subscribe in advance, but as this was a one-off contribution, subscribing to the list (a relatively high-volume one) felt like inviting a whole lot of noise for no good reason.
+Having to subscribe to a list to meaningfully contribute is also a big barrier: not everyone's versed in efficiently handling higher volumes of e-mail (nor do people need to be).

 Another time, back when greylisting was new, I had some of my patches delayed for hours.
 This isn't a particularly big deal, as I'm in no rush.
 It becomes a big deal when patches start arriving out of order, sometimes with hours between them because I didn't involve enough sacrificial lambs to please the SMTP gods.
 When the first feedback you get is "where's the first patch?", even though you sent it, that's not a great experience.
 I've even had a case where a part of the commit thread was rejected by the list, another part went through.
 What do you do in this case?
 You can't just resend the rejected parts unchanged.
 If you change them to please the list software, that pretty much invalidates the parts that did get through - and nothing guarantees that they'll all get through this time, either.